leon-ai/blog.getleon.ai/content/blog/a-better-nlp-and-future-1-0-0-beta-7/index.md

 #### Action Loop

-The action loop is a concept to keep Leon triggering the same skill action until the logic of the skill breaks the loop based on new utterances.
+The action loop is a concept to keep Leon triggering the same skill action until the logic of the skill breaks the loop according to new utterances content.
 In the skill configuration, you define a loop by telling Leon what item he needs to expect.
 An item can be a entity or a resolver (keep reading to understand what resolvers are).
 Leon will keep triggering the same skill action until it breaks.

 A loop can break if the action explicitly stops it from the code.
 Or if the utterance does not contain the expected item, Leon will think you are changing topic and will break the loop by himself.